aarch64-laptops/debian-cdimage/README.md

 FS5:\> reset
 ```

-## Debian first-run
+## Firmware installation

 At this point, you should be able to boot up Debian and login Gnome
 desktop.
-Here are a few things that you want to set up to get the best
-experience.

-1. Go to Settings and set up Wi-Fi to get a network connection.
+However, some hardware blocks are not working properly yet
+because firmware is missing.
+Follow steps below to install firmware.

-2. Add user to sudo group.
+1. Add user to sudo group.

 ```
 $ su - root